stolostron/acmqe-mcn-test/README.md

                              (Optional)
                              By default - e2e,ui

+    --report-suffix        - Add suffix to the tests basename.
+                             (Optional)
+                             By default - empty string

     Submariner configuration arguments:
     -----------------------------------
     --globalnet            - Set the state of the Globalnet for the Submariner deployment.